-Public liability cover is important business insurance to have if your company is public facing.
-But it should also be considered for a company that might, at any time, come into contact with members of the public.
+Public Liability cover is important business insurance to have if your company is public-facing.
+However, it should also be considered for a company that might, at any time, come into contact with members of the public.
 This includes:

 - Companies where customers visit your business premises, such as a high-street shop, a cafe, or a beauty and hair salon